H.R. 6723: Bring Our Heroes Home Act

 4

-All records must be disclosed in full 10 years after the Review Board quorum unless the President certifies that continued postponement is necessary.
-Any record still withheld after the board ends must be reviewed again at least every 5 years.
+Ten years after the board's quorum, all records must be disclosed in full unless the President personally certifies in writing that a specific record still needs to stay sealed.
+Anything still held back after the board ends gets re-reviewed at least every 5 years.

 5